neolit123/go-dualsense-battery/README.md

   - Gets the application version from a `git` tag.
   - Generates resources with `go-winres`.
   - Builds a Windows GUI application.
+- To covert the icons from PNG to ICO, you'd need `go-png2ico` or a similar tool.
+Check `/artwork` to see how its done.

 ## License